18 Aug How Much Does a Modular Home Cost?

 We’ll do our best to find a home solution that fits with your ideal purchase price, and if you choose for us to be your general contractor for the site work (foundation, etc.), we will work hard to get you the most value for your hard earned dollars.

-PLEASE NOTE: COSTS FOR THIS KIND OF WORK VARY CONSIDERABLY FROM REGION TO REGION.
+PLEASE NOTE: THE COST OF MODULAR HOMES VARIES CONSIDERABLY FROM REGION TO REGION.
 THE FIGURES IN THIS POST ARE BALLPARK NUMBERS BASED ON OUR LOCAL MARKET CONDITIONS AT THE CURRENT TIME (WINTER 2018).

 MODULAR HOME COST